oznogon/gattaibushido-public/rules/01_intro.md

 ## The Golden Rules

 * **The cards are subordinate to the story.** If you play, draw, discard, or affect a card in any way, you *must* provide suitable in-game narration of such.
+* **Don't Ask; Do It.** - If you want your Pilot to do something in the story, don't ask Coach or the other players if you "can" do it.
+Say what you are going to do, and see if anyone challenges you.
+Take the initiative, and keep the conversation moving!
 * **There are *no* Take-Backs.** If you put a card down, it's down, regardless of its source and/or facing.
 Think before you play.
 * **Card Ranks beat Card Suits.** A King of Clubs beats a Ten of Hearts beats a Seven of Spades.
 * **Card Suits break ties.** Seven of Spades beats a Seven of Clubs.
 Spades > Hearts > Diamonds > Clubs (Remember: Reverse Alphabetical Order).